 Illustrative Professional Experience

-- Drafted petitions for interlocutory appeal under 28 U.S.C.
+- Co-authored successful petitions for interlocutory appeal under 28 U.S.C.
 1292(b) in several federal circuits.

-- Coordinated massive international discovery, document collection, and review in a civil RICO case against a major foreign company, and oversaw complex national discovery in a variety of other civil cases.
+- Coordinated massive international discovery, document collection, and review in a civil RICO case, and oversaw complex national discovery in a variety of other high-stakes civil cases.

-Justice Ruth Bader Ginsburg, Supreme Court of the United States, 2005-2006; Chief Judge Michael Boudin, US Court of Appeals for the First Circuit, 2003-2004 Lecturer,
+Justice Ruth Bader Ginsburg, Supreme Court of the United States, 2005-2006; Chief Judge Michael Boudin, US Court of Appeals for the First Circuit, 2003-2004 Co-President,